Fortified Roof Cost Houston 2026

 Want a real number on your specific Houston home?

-We'll measure the roof, pull the right shingle spec against the TDI discount list, and hand you a Fortified proposal you can take straight to your bank and your insurance carrier.
+We'll measure the roof, pull the shingle spec against the TDI discount list, and prepare a Fortified proposal package you can review with your member institution and insurance carrier.
 Schedule a free Houston Fortified estimate →

 Frequently Asked Questions